alexandra-chron/umt-lmu-wmt2020/README.md

 After you store the USMT pseudo-parallel corpus (``./data/de-hsb-wmt.train.{hsb-de,de-hsb}.{de,hsb}`` in a different directory, put the ``./data/temp/train.{hsb-de,de-hsb}.{hsb,de}`` files in the ``./data/de-hsb-wmt`` directory, in order to use them in step 6.

-### 6. Use the checkpoint from the trained model (step 4) + the pseudo-parallel data from 5 to further train an NMT model.
+### 6. Use the checkpoint from the trained model (step 4) + the pseudo-parallel data from 5 to further train an NMT model

 ```